Svetlana Lavochkina

 Svetlana Lavochkina (Світлана Лавочкіна; born 1973) is a Ukrainian writer and literary translator.
 She lives in Leipzig.
 The language of her literary work is English.
-She became known in Germany with the translation of her debut novel entitled Pushkin's Heirs.
+Her novel Zap was published in German translation in 2019 under the title Puschkins Erben.

 Biography

 Lavochkina grew up as the only child of her parents in Zaporizhzhia in southeastern Ukraine.
 Her mother was a piano teacher, her father an engineer and photographer.
-She herself studied languages at a pedagogical college.
-At the age of 26, she became pregnant and moved to Germany with her husband as Jewish quota refugees.
+She studied languages at a pedagogical college.
+At the age of 26, she moved to Germany with her husband as a Jewish quota refugee.
 They could choose whether they wanted to live in Dresden, Chemnitz or Leipzig.

 In her own words, she had to develop a "new identity" in Germany.
 Most Jews in Ukraine had adapted to the Soviet lifestyle since the 1960s after the second wave of purges under Stalin, which was mainly directed against Jews.
-Lavochkina's parents weren't particularly religious either, but traditional dishes were served on holidays such as Passover and the Jewish New Year.
+Lavochkina's parents were not particularly religious, but traditional dishes were served on holidays such as Passover and the Jewish New Year.
 As a child, she first learned from her grandmother that they were Jews.
-At her grandmother's insistence, she attended an English language school, unusual for a Soviet child at the time, so English became her second language and created a distance from her surroundings.
-She did not directly feel anti-Semitism in her childhood.
+At her grandmother's insistence, she attended an English-language school, unusual for a Soviet child at the time; English became her second language and created a distance from her surroundings.
+She did not directly experience antisemitism in her childhood.
 Today she sees herself as a global citizen and is proud of her Jewish origins.
 Lavochkina belongs to the Jewish community in Leipzig.
-She has taught her two sons what it meant to be Jewish.
+She has taught her two sons what it means to be Jewish.

 In addition to her work as a writer and translator, Lavochkina works as an English teacher at the Waldorf School in Leipzig and writes for the English-language international literary magazine LeipGlo.

+In 2025 Lavochkina taught poetry translation at the Translating Ukraine Summer Institute, held from 7 to 18 July at the Ossolineum in Wrocław.
+The programme is co-organised, among others, by the Ukrainian Research Institute at Harvard University.